The Man in the High Castle (TV series)

-The Man in the High Castle is an American dystopian alternate history television series created for streaming service Amazon Prime Video, depicting a parallel universe where the Axis powers of Nazi Germany and the Empire of Japan rule the world after their victory in World War II.
-It was created by Frank Spotnitz and is produced by Amazon Studios, Ridley Scott's Scott Free Productions (with Scott serving as executive producer), Headline Pictures, Electric Shepherd Productions, and Big Light Productions.
-The series is based on Philip K. Dick's 1962 novel of the same name.
+The Man in the High Castle is an American dystopian alternate history television series created for the streaming service Amazon Prime Video, depicting a parallel universe where the Axis powers of Nazi Germany and the Empire of Japan rule the world after their victory in World War II.
+It was created by Frank Spotnitz and produced by Amazon Studios, Ridley Scott's Scott Free Productions (with Scott serving as executive producer), Headline Pictures, Electric Shepherd Productions, and Big Light Productions.
+It is based on Philip K. Dick's 1962 novel.

-In a parallel universe, Germany and Japan have divided the United States into the Greater Nazi Reich in the east, with New York City as its regional capital, and the Japanese Pacific States to the west, with San Francisco as the capital.
-These territories are separated by a neutral zone that encompasses the Rocky Mountains.
-The series starts in 1962 and follows characters whose destinies intertwine when they come into contact with newsreels and home movies that show Germany and Japan losing the war.
-The series title refers to the mysterious figure believed to have created the footage.

 The pilot premiered in January 2015, and Amazon ordered a ten-episode season the following month which was released in November.
 A second season of ten episodes premiered in December 2016, and a third season was released on October 5, 2018.
 The fourth and final season premiered on November 15, 2019.

 Setting

-Set in 1962, the series' main setting is a parallel universe where the Axis powers have won World War II in 1946 after Giuseppe Zangara assassinated the United States President-elect Franklin D. Roosevelt in 1933, which creates a series of developments that include the Germans dropping an atomic bomb on Washington, D.C. (now renamed "District of Contamination").
-The German Reich extends to Europe and Africa and the Empire of Japan comprises Asia, but most of the series is set in the former US and in Germany proper.
+Set in 1962, the series' main setting is a parallel universe where the Axis powers have won World War II in 1946 after Giuseppe Zangara successfully assassinates the president-elect of the United States, Franklin D. Roosevelt, in 1933, creating a series of developments that include the Germans dropping a nuclear weapon on Washington, D.C. (now renamed "District of Contamination") in late 1945.
+After this, the Japanese launch a ground invasion of the U.S. West Coast.
+The American federal government subsequently surrenders, though it takes another year for the Axis and their American collaborators to pacify the country.
+The Germans build concentration camps for the enslavement and eventual extermination of Jews and African Americans, and commit massacres in cities such as Cincinnati.

+By 1962, the German Reich extends to Europe and Africa and the Empire of Japan comprises Asia and Oceania, but most of the series is set in the former U.S. and in Germany proper.
+Adolf Hitler is dictator of this German Reich, and the emperor of Japan rules most of the rest of the world.
+Although the real-world Axis included Fascist Italy under the dictatorship of Benito Mussolini, only the Japanese and German factions of the Axis are depicted.
+There are no Italians in the scenario, nor is Mussolini accounted for, except as an image in one of the mysterious newsreels with the Führer.

-Western North America, now part of the "Japanese Pacific States", is occupied by the technologically less-advanced Shōwa-period Empire of Japan, which has assimilated its formerly American citizens into Japanese culture, although high-class ethnic Japanese are extremely fascinated by pre-War American culture.
-Japan's Trade and Science ministers work in the Pacific States' capital, San Francisco.
-The Japanese rulers subject non-Japanese people to racial discrimination and grant them fewer rights.
+Western North America, the "Japanese Pacific States", is occupied by the technologically less advanced Shōwa era Empire of Japan, which has imposed its hierarchical society on their part of the former United States.
+The Empire treats non-Japanese as subjects with fewer rights and little prospect of advancement in Imperial society, although some upper-class ethnic Japanese are fascinated by pre-war American culture.
+Japan's trade and science ministers work in the Pacific States' capital, San Francisco, California.
+The Yakuza wield extensive influence in Japanese America and are largely tolerated by the Kempeitai.
+In Season 4, an organization calling itself the Black Communist Rebellion takes up arms against the Japanese, gaining ground as the Empire's strength wanes.